-One thing all of us eventually learn about life is that it does not stand still!
-Our experience in the world is full of surprises and new experiences, some of them more positive than others.
-As the saying goes, “change is constant.”
+One thing all of us eventually learn about life is that it doesn't stand still!
+As the saying goes, “Change is constant.”

 This is certainly true of marriage.
-As the years pass, we change, our spouses will change, and our marriage will change.
-Your relationship is not going to stay the way it was when you first met each other, or even the way it was when you first married.
+As the years pass, we change, our spouses will change...and our marriage will change.

 According to therapist Jeffrey Larson, most marriages actually go through three stages.
 You’ll probably recognize them once we list them.